orangejuiceplz/smartCalc/README.md

 ## Sidenotes

-> ## Reflections on the project so far.
+> ## Reflections on the project.

-Working on smartCalc for the short amount of time so far has been an incredibly ~~painful~~ amazing experience.
-From dealing with the complexities of C++ to integrating APIs for the first time, every challenge that I will encounter along the way has contributed to a deeper understanding of software development.
-Although I haven't really integrated the API features, the documentation seems easy to implement in the project.
+SmartCalc is something I have somewhat enjoyed working on.
+I'm also planning on using parts of the code for some logic in a couple other things that I am working on, such as my game I'm developing.
+I feel like it was just a good challenge to my C++ skills over a short amount of days, similar to like fizzbuzz but just longer.
+I also got to properely experiment with some new libraries that I wasn't exactly familar with, such as wxWidgets.
+I feel like I learned a lot from this project, even if most of it was just a refresher for me because I've done some C++ work before.
+I'm not exactly happy with how it looks and just works, it was probably just better to code my own library instead of having to create a whole bunch of classes for it, but oh well, I don't really care anyway.

 > ---
 >> if you're some random feel free to explore the code, contribute, or reach out if you're interested in making some suggestions